SasView/documents/Sasview Roadmap.md

 * Work on defining and incorporating generic resolution functions was started
 * Work to update tutorials to support 5.x continued
 * Work on the SasView paper continued
+* Model marketplace was upgraded
+* Begin work on simplifying dependencies/requirements
 * As usual, a large number of bug fixes and other minor improvements were included

 SasView 5.0.5 was released on June 3, 2022.